What You Need in Your Camping First Aid Kit

 What NOT to Pack in your First Aid Kit

-You may have noticed that I don’t have sutures, tourniquets, a SAM splint, sling or additional supplies like that on the first aid kit checklist.
+You may have noticed that I don’t have sutures, tourniquets, a splint, sling or additional supplies like that on the first aid kit checklist.

 Yes, I’m a trauma nurse and I have a giant first aid kit in my car with this kind of thing and more.
 The average person doesn’t know how to use these things so they aren’t of any benefit to bring with.